 Frequently Asked Questions

-Spring shipping for 2023 will start March 6 for certain plants and for the warmest climates.
-Shipping to your zip code takes place after the last estimated frost date, unless you specify a particular ship date at checkout.
+Spring shipping for 2024 will start March 4 for certain plants and for the warmest climates.
+Shipping to your zip code takes place right after the last estimated frost date, unless you specify a particular ship date at checkout.
 Find your last estimated frost date by entering your zipcode here: Frostdate

 The plant size depends on the type of plant, growth characteristics, time of year, and batch cycle.

-- Most plants are shipped in 3.5 inch pots (shrubs and trees in various tree-pot sizes).
+- Most plants are shipped in full-size, generous 3.5 inch pots (some shrubs and trees in various tree-pot sizes).
 The product page for each plant will specify the pot size if different from 3.5".

-- Most plants are at least 3 inches tall before shipment (or 3 inch spread depending on growth habit)
+- Early Spring plants are at least 4 inches tall before shipment.
+Some stay small based on their natural growth habit.

-- Please contact us if you need to know the plant size we are selling of an individual variety at any given time
+- Please contact us if you need to know the actual plant size we are selling of an individual variety at any given time

 - Our plants are shipped in their growing containers (not bareroot)